An Introduction to String Diagrams for Computer Scientists

 We will come back to this point in Section~\ref{sec:rewriting}, as it plays a role in how we \emph{rewrite} with string diagrams.

-The interpretation of string diagrams as open hypergraphs given in~\eqref{eq:ind-def-hypergraph-int} above defines a monoidal functor $\sem{-}$ from the free SMC over signature $\Sigma$ to the SMC of cospans of hypergraphs.
+The interpretation of string diagrams as open hypergraphs given in Figure~\ref{fig:hypergraph-sem} above defines a monoidal functor $\sem{\cdot}$ from the free SMC over signature $\Sigma$ to the SMC of cospans of hypergraphs.

-An important question stemming from the interpretation~\eqref{eq:ind-def-hypergraph-int} is to what extent the syntactic and the combinatorial perspective on string diagrams are interchangeable.
-First, one may show that $\sem{-}$ is an \emph{injective} mapping: string diagrams that are distinct (modulo the laws of SMCs) are mapped to distinct open hypergraphs.
+An important question stemming from the interpretation in Figure~\ref{fig:hypergraph-sem} is: to what extent the syntactic and the combinatorial perspective on string diagrams are interchangeable?
+First, one may show that $\sem{\cdot}$ is an \emph{injective} mapping: string diagrams that are distinct (modulo the laws of SMCs) are mapped to distinct open hypergraphs.
 However, it is clearly not surjective.
 Here are some examples of open hypergraphs over a signature $\Sigma$ which are not the interpretation of any $\Sigma$-string diagram.